General · · 22 min read

 Outline the U Visa Application Process and Required Documentation

-Navigating the U visa requirements during the application process is a significant journey for immigrant healthcare workers, and it’s essential to understand the steps involved along with the required documentation.
+Navigating the U Visa application process is a significant journey for immigrant healthcare workers, and it’s essential to understand the steps involved along with the required documentation.
 This process can feel overwhelming, but with the right guidance, you can move forward with confidence.
 Here’s a detailed outline to help you:

 1. Gather Required Documentation: Start by collecting the necessary paperwork: